flashbots/mev-research/FRPs/completed/FRP-40.md

 ## Background
 Can Kisagun is the co-founder and former Chief Product Officer of Enigma / Secret Network.
 During this time, Can explored different use-cases for privacy preserving smart contract Enigma / Secret Network built, including the design space for exchanges with pre-order and post-order privacy.

+## Outcome
+This research resulted in a [post on the Flashbots Forum](https://collective.flashbots.net/t/frp-40-suave-s-potential-in-defi-a-focus-on-decentralized-exchanges-dex-and-auction-mechanisms/3204).